What is Autism?

 While there is no cure for autism, intensive, early treatment can make a big difference in the lives of many children with the disorder. http://www.mayoclinic.com/health/autism/DS00348

-Impulsive running: service dog retrieves individual
+Impulsive Running: Service dog retrieves individual

-PICA: service dog interrupts behavior
+PICA: Service dog interrupts behavior

-Self harming behavior: service dog will interrupt behavior
+Self-harming Behavior: Service dog will interrupt behavior

-Night Awakenings: alert parents by barking
+Night Awakenings: Alerts parents by barking

-Social Isolation: Focus shifts to dog.
+Social Isolation: Dog’s interaction shifts focus to dog.

-Sneaking out: service dog alerts parents by barking
+Sneaking Out: Service dog alerts parents by barking

-Nightmares: service dog will crawl into bed to calm individual
+Nightmares: Service dog will crawl into bed to calm individual

-Medication: reminds individual by pawing and barking
+Medication: Reminds individual by pawing and barking

-Wandering/getting lost: track and find individual/offer protection
+Wandering/Getting lost: Track and find individual/offer protection